linhui0705/RedisDesktopManager/README.md

 # RedisDesktopManager
-Just to learn to compile and package Redis Desktop Manager.
+Just learn how to compile and package Redis Desktop Manager.